mdn/kuma/docs/rendering.rst

 The main flow of rendering is:

-* A new document's content is stored as *revision content*
+* A document's new or updated content is stored as *revision content*
 * The content is processed to create *cleaned content*, with macros and safe HTML
 * The content is passed to KumaScript to create *KumaScript content*, with rendered macros
-* The content is processed to create *rendered content*
+* The content is processed to create *rendered content*, and is only safe HTML
 * This content is split up into *body HTML*, *quick links HTML*, *ToC HTML*, *summary HTML*, and *summary text*

 There are secondary rendering flows as well: